 CFM & MPH

-In contrast, the Stihl BR 500, with its CFM of 544, outperforms the 436 CFM of the Stihl BR 350, making it the preferred option for efficiently blowing leaves away.
+• Comparatively, the Stihl BR 500 boasts a CFM of 544, surpassing the 436 CFM of the Stihl BR 350, positioning it as the more effective choice for clearing leaves in a shorter amount of time.

 Engine specs

-• Engine: In comparison, the Stihl BR 350's engine displacement of 63.3cc is slightly surpassed by the 64.8cc of the Stihl BR 500.
-This indicates that the latter may consume marginally more fuel per stroke, potentially resulting in slightly greater power output.
-Each of these blowers requires a fuel/oil mix to operate, as the Stihl BR 350 features a 2-cycle engine, and the Stihl BR 500 is powered by the Stihl 4-Mix 4-stroke engine.
+• Comparatively, the engine displacement of the Stihl BR 350 at 63.3 cc falls slightly behind the 64.8 cc of the Stihl BR 500.
+Consequently, the latter might utilize a tad more fuel per stroke, yielding a slight increase in power output.
+Each of these blowers requires a fuel/oil mix to operate, as the Stihl BR 350 features a 2-stroke engine, and the Stihl BR 500 is powered by the Stihl 4-Mix 4-stroke engine.

 Other features

-• Vacuum Ability: Neither the Stihl BR 350 nor the Stihl BR 500 has the ability to vacuum leaves.
+• Neither the Stihl BR 350 nor the Stihl BR 500 has the ability to vacuum leaves.
 Thus, you will require another method of leaf collection.

 TL;DR